SCPF-Bot/SCPF-Bot.github.io/readme.md

 <h4> <p align="center"> Who? </p> </h4>

 <p align="center">
-I'm Angie Dela Mandevilla, I'm a househooman that finds myself staying indoors more than spending the time outdoors with so-called friends.
+I'm <code>Angie Dela Mandevilla</code>, I'm a househooman that finds myself staying indoors more than spending the time outdoors with so-called friends.
 I picked the username <code>SCP-017</code> because like that entity, I'm also contained or isolated, but by my own will, lmao, and I'm also covered with shadows, just an imaginary ones, I guess?
 </p>

 <h4> <p align="center"> What? </p> </h4>